 The Student Success Network’s mission is to create an ecosystem of high-quality experiences that put students on a path to rewarding relationships, postsecondary success, and fulfilling career.

-ur story starts at the end of 2010 when Nitzan Pelman, then Executive Director of Citizen Schools NYC, asked if I would host a dinner where NYC EDs of Education and Youth Development organizations could meet one another.
+Citizen Schools NYC, asked if I would host a dinner where NYC EDs of Education and Youth Development organizations could meet one another.
 She would invite the nonprofit leaders if I would provide the food and venue.
-It sounded like a smart idea and fun!
-January 2011, about 20 people gathered at my apartment.
-As we sat around the living room with plates on our laps, each person introduced his/her organization and self and talked about a success and a challenge each faced.
-The EDs raised the challenges you would expect: board development, fund-raising, and talent recruitment and development.
+It sounded like a smart and fun idea!
+In January 2011, about 20 people gathered at my apartment.
+As we sat around the living room with plates on our laps, each person introduced themselves and their organization and talked about successes and challenges each of them faced.
+The EDs raised the challenges you would expect: board development, fund-raising, and talent recruitment and development.ur story started at the end of 2010 when Nitzan Pelman, then Executive Director of

 At Mike O’Brien’s suggestion, we “listened to the customer”: Elizabeth Green, then CEO of Gotham Schools and now Chalkbeat, interviewed a panel of New Visions school principals who told us they would welcome a way to identify high-performing, cost-effective programs in the college readiness, access and success space; Jeff Edmondson, co-Founder of the Strive Together Cradle-to-Career Partnership, pointed out that collaboration and collective impact are different beasts: to have collective impact, you need to align around specific goals and use data to measure progress and drive continuous improvement efforts toward the shared goals;